varnishcache/varnish-cache/doc/sphinx/reference/varnishsizes.rst

 DESCRIPTION
 ===========

 The varnishsizes utility reads varnishd(1) shared memory logs and presents a continuously updated histogram showing the distribution of the last N requests by their processing.
 The value of N and the vertical scale are displayed in the top left corner.
-The horizontal scale is logarithmic.
+The horizontal scale is a logarithmic representation of bytes.
 Hits are marked with a pipe character ("|"), and misses are marked with a hash character ("#").

 The following options are available: